rubyforgood/abalone/README.md

 Checkout the [Issues tab](https://github.com/rubyforgood/abalone/issues).
 An issue can be claimed by commenting on it.

-Explore the [Getting Started](https://github.com/rubyforgood/abalone#getting-started) and [Get Familiar with the App](https://github.com/rubyforgood/abalone#get-familiar-with-the-app) to learn more about the application.
+Explore the [Getting Started](https://github.com/rubyforgood/abalone#getting-started) and [Get Familiar with the App](https://github.com/rubyforgood/abalone#get-familiar-with-the-app) sections to learn more about the application.

 ## Getting Started